MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcore/packages/uxcore/dialog-api.md

 ## Example scene and prefabs

-For information on the included prefabs and sample scenes, [see the UXComponents documentation here.](../../../mrtk3-uxcomponents/packages/uxcomponents/dialog.md)
+For information on the included prefabs and sample scenes, [see the UX Components documentation here.](../../../mrtk3-uxcomponents/packages/uxcomponents/dialog.md)